If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 This is going to take several minutes.
 As your ice maker produces ice, throw the ice away in the sink.

-Allow the ice maker to cycle through the ice-making process several times – the more times it cycles, the cleaner it’s going to make your unit.
+Allow the ice maker to cycle through the ice-making process several times – the more times it cycles, the cleaner it will make your unit.

 Remove the storage basket and place it on the side.

 Remove the ice basket from inside the ice maker.
-You can place it to the side until we’re done cleaning the unit.
+You can place it to the side until you clean the unit.

-While the ice basket is removed from the ice maker, it’s a good time to rinse it off with some soap and warm water.
-You’ll notice that it’s pretty dirty and needs a good washing.
+When the ice basket is removed from the ice maker, it’s a good time to rinse it off with soap and warm water.
+You’ll notice that it’s pretty dirty and needs to be washed.

-You can add some warm water to your sink and let it soak for a while.
-Remember that your ice basket is in contact with your ice all day long.
+Add warm water to your sink and let it soak for a while.
+Remember that your ice basket is in contact with your ice all day.
 Your ice goes from the storage basket to your mouth – make sure the ice basket is clean.

-You can let your storage basket soak while you’re cleaning the rest of the unit.
+You can let your storage basket soak while cleaning the rest of the unit.

-When the storage bin is done soaking, give it a good cleaning, rinse and dry it off.
+When the storage bin is soaking, clean it well, rinse, and dry it off.

 Scrub down the portable ice maker